eladefneerkan/CHECKPOINT/README.md

   * Single-letter search shows all games starting with that letter
   * Multi-character search shows substring matches
+  * Filter through genres and rating as well.

 * **Game Database**: Powered by RAWG API

   * Batch fetching and pagination for comprehensive data